vapor/docs/4.0/docs/fluent/overview.md

 #### SQLite

 SQLite is an open source, embedded SQL database.
-Its simplistic nature makes it a great candiate for prototyping and testing.
+Its simplistic nature makes it a great candidate for prototyping and testing.

 To use SQLite, add the following dependencies to your package.